hanabi/hanabi.github.io/Reference.md

 ### 3. Save Principle

-* Cards that meet the following criteria need to be saved:
+* Cards that meet the following criteria must not be discarded:
   * only one copy remains (e.g. 5's or unplayed cards in the discard pile)
   * it is a 2 and not visible elsewhere in players' hands
   * it is currently playable and not visible elsewhere in players' hands